ALL CAGES ARE A 2-3 WEEK LEAD TIME DUE TO INCREASED DEMAND AT PRESENT.

-Our popular low fruit cages are made of light weight and rust resistant traditional aluminium - At 1.2m (4ft) high, these cages are ideal for low growing fruit bushes such as currants, blueberries and gooseberries.
+Our popular low fruit cages are made of light weight and sturdy aluminium.
+At 1.2m (4ft) high, these cages are ideal for low growing fruit bushes such as currants, blueberries and gooseberries.

 Knowle Nets Lock Tight joints have been specially developed to avoid the issues commonly found in push fit joins which work themselves loose over time - The nut and bolt are rust resistant due to their stainless steel composition and feature a sturdy nylon collar and cap for added protection.